2900km Cycling for Gender-Based Violence

 Personal message from Gerhard Botes and Deon Viljoen

-On Friday, 9 April we'll start our 2 900km cycling journey through the Karoo and Northern Cape to raise funds for Yellow For Survivors, who endeavours to assist organizations helping survivors of gender-based violence.
+On Friday, 9 April we embarked on a 2 900km cycling journey through the Karoo and Northern Cape to raise funds for Yellow For Survivors, who endeavours to assist organizations helping survivors of gender-based violence.

 This initiative is in partnership with the NPC, Yellow For Survivors, founded by Leilani Kuter.
 Leilani is an anti-rape activist who walked 729km in 2019 and 448km in 2020 to raise awareness and funds for rape crisis organisations.

 We hope that this campaign will shine the spotlight on gender-based violence on the Platteland.
 We tend to often focus on the big metropoles, but there are so many smaller communities that also need help, and this is our way of doing our part.
 We trust that the awareness this campaign raises will make a positive difference to help alleviate this pandemic against women and children in South Africa.

 Funds raised will be donated to Huis Jabes, a temporary home and rehabilitation centre for victims of family abuse.
 This includes physical, financial and emotional abuse.
 In addition, funds will also be donated to organizations in the Northern Cape, such as the NGO Hands-On Africa, in Middelburg which also offers assistance to women in need.
 We will keep you posted on the campaign.

 However, we aim to exceed the fundraising target to also assist in covering the additional costs of fuel, accommodation, food, insurance of equipment and any additional necessities to help increase the awareness of the campaign, which will span over 60 days.